pryv/dev-site/source/guides/consent.md

 ### Why consent

-Consent is one of the easiest legal basis to satisfy because it allows you to freely manipulate the data you collect — provided you clearly explain what you are willing to do and obtain explicit permission from the data subject.
+Consent is one of the most challenging legal basis to satisfy, as it only allows you to collect data for specific purposes the data subject consented to; meaning that you must provide him with a clear explanation on what you are willing to do and obtain explicit permission.
 Pryv made it easy for you: in the next few paragraphs, we will show you how to achieve privacy by simply building your app/product on top of Pryv.io.

 ## How to collect consent with Pryv.io